 Before you make any commitment, we believe you have the right to as much information as possible about how we think and work.
 Against that background, we’re sharing our engagement process to help you make the right decision.

-We’ll speak briefly about your situation, goals, and whether or not this is a good fit for you.
+During our first call we’ll speak candidly about your situation, goals, and whether or not we’re a good fit for you.
 We’ll also discuss:

 - Decision process

 If we agree that we might work well together, we’ll send you a link to an online Project Profile form to complete.
 The purpose of this form is threefold:

 - Gather additional technical information and requirements

 - Help us imagine a strategy on which to base your new website design

 We’ll confirm that we received your Project Profile by sending you a copy via email.
 At this point, we may ask a few more questions to get additional information.
 If appropriate, we’ll schedule a follow-up call to discuss your project in more depth.

 During our second call we’ll review your Project Profile together to clarify any questions and responses.
 We may also discuss:

 In the next step we’ll review all the variables, and get a sense of the different ways we can help you achieve your objectives.
 Then we’ll develop some options and schedule a time to share them to you.